Originally Published January 21, 2013

-Police responded to calls about Savannah-area resident Chad Moretz at least four times in the last 18 months.
-Once for chasing his wife with a machete, again for threatening to kill a friend and the man’s family with a handgun when he was refused a ride, the third time for stabbing a dog with a pocket knife after it bit him, and a fourth incident in December 2012 involving threats.
+Police had responded to calls about Savannah-area resident Chad Moretz at least four times in the previous 18 months.
+Once for chasing his wife with a machete, again for threatening to kill a man and the man’s family with a handgun when he was refused a ride, the third time for stabbing a dog with a pocket knife after it bit him, and a fourth incident in December 2012 involving threats.
 On January 11, 2013, following up on a tip, police came knocking on his door to ask if he had seen his friend Charles Ray, 35, who had been missing since New Year’s day.
 To their surprise they were held at bay by an armed Moretz in a four-hour standoff, which ended when SWAT snipers killed him as he walked onto his porch, armed with his AR-15 assault rifle, a handgun holstered in his belt.

 On July 5, 2011, her prediction came true.
 Though Jeffrey had filed for divorce two weeks earlier, his belief that she was having an affair prompted him to grab his gun, follow her to Physicians Regional – Pine Ridge Hospital in Naples, Florida, and enter the room where she was visiting a friend.
 Christine reportedly said, “Don’t start here,” to which he replied that he wasn’t starting, he was finishing.
 He fatally shot Christine in the head and immediately turned the gun on himself.
 After her death Christine’s family and friends conceded that Jeffrey Moretz had been controlling.
 He was treated, placed in intensive care and survived.
-He is expected to go to trial in April 2013.
+He is expected to go to trial later in 2013.

 Investigators soon discovered that Christine Moretz was indeed having an affair with a younger man, Christopher Serna, 34, who was, according to his family, very upset and shaken by her murder.
 Chad too was upset and shaken and moved to the Savannah, Georgia, area where only three weeks after Christine’s murder, he was reportedly seen chasing Kimberly Moretz with a machete outside their home.
-She denied the charges.
+Kimberly denied the charges.

 Also three weeks after Christine Moretz’ murder, on July 26, 2011, a bloody Serna was found shaking, in shock outside his apartment, and the butchered decapitated body of his girlfriend of one week, Suzanne Bishop, found in his bathtub.
 Serna was treated for minor injuries and arrested for her murder.
 His trial for second-degree murder is pending in 2013.